ferencdv/missile_trajectory_simulator/README.md

 ## Inclusion of Drag

+*Jan 2 2021
+After a lon hiatus..
+Included fin drag which is taken from the DATCOM method.
+This is the United States Air Force Stability and Control (DATCOM being an acronym for Data Compendium).
+The method is described in the hard to get book: Topics in Advanced Model Rocketry by (Thanks for Bruno Berger from the Swiss Propulsion Laboratory GmbH (LLC) for scanning the chapter on drag!).
+It confirms the techniques described in: Box, Simon, Christopher M. Bishop, and Hugh Hunt.
+"Estimating the dynamic and aerodynamic parameters of passively controlled high power rockets for flight simulation."
+Cambridge Rocketry (2009).
+Note that the Sweep Angle is not used in the code.
+Instread the area is independently calculated on the fin height, tip chord and the root chord.

 *May 17*

 Made modifications in layout and size of frame and the way buttons are displayed.
 Files: gui-5171.py and sims5171.py.